On the structure of Laplace characteristic polynomial for circulant foliation: Introduction

-As a result, we find a closed formula which is the product of a bounded number of factors, each given by the $n$-th Chebyshev polynomial of the first kind evaluated at the roots of some polynomial of prescribed degree.
-This gives a possibility to investigate arithmetical properties of the number of rooted spanning forests and find its asymptotic.
-Up to our knowledge, the obtained results are new and never appeared before in the literature.

 There are enormous number of papers devoted to counting of the number of spanning trees.
 See survey papers \cite{BoePro} and \cite{WeiFu}.
-At the same time it is known very little about analytic formulas for the number of spanning forests.
+On the other hand, little is known about analytic formulas for the number of spanning forests.
 One of the first results was obtained by O. Knill \cite{Knill} who proved that the number of rooted spanning forests in the complete graph $K_n$ on $n$ vertices is equal to $(n+1)^{n-1}.$ Explicit formulas for the number of rooted spanning forests in cycle, star, line graph and some other graphs were given in (\cite{Sz}, \cite{Knill}).
 The number of rooted forests in circulant graphs has been calculated in \cite{GrunMed}.
-As for the number of unrooted forests, it has much more complicated structure \cite{Cal}, \cite{Tak}.
+Generalizations of these results for circulant foliation were done in \cite{GrunKwonMed}.
+The results of the mentioned papers can be easily obtained if we know the structure of the Laplace characteristic polynomial.

-The aim of the present paper is to investigate analytical, arithmetical and asymptotic properties of function counting the number of rooted spanning forests in circulant foliation over a given graph.
-This notion was introduced in paper \cite{KwonMedMed20}.
-We note that this family of such graphs is quite rich.
+The aim of the present paper is to investigate the structure of the Laplace characteristic polynomial for circulant foliation over a given graph.
+The notion of circulant foliation was introduced in paper \cite{KwonMedMed20}.
+We note that the family of such graphs is quite rich.
 It includes circulant graphs, generalized Petersen graphs, $I$-, $Y$-, $H$-graphs, discrete tori and others.